Dhyaneshwar/JavaScript-Learnings/Introduction.md

-# JavaScript

-- JavaScript is a lightweight, interpreted, object-oriented language with first-class functions, and is best known as the scripting language for Web pages, but it's used in many non-browser environments as well.
-- It is a prototype-based, multi-paradigm scripting language that is dynamic, and supports object-oriented, imperative, and functional programming styles.

 ## Compiled Language:

 - A compiled language is a programming language that is converted from a high-level language into machine code so that the computer can execute it.